sararojas/starter-academic/content/publication/logistic-regression-is-still-alive-and-effective-the-3-rd-youtube-8m-challenge-solution-of-the-ivul-kaust-team/index.md

 publication_types:
   - "0"
 authors:
-  - Merey Ramazanova 1
+  - Merey Ramazanova
-  - Chen Zhao1
+  - Chen Zhao
-  - Mengmeng Xu1
+  - Mengmeng Xu
-  - Humam Alwassel1
+  - Humam Alwassel
-  - Sara Rojas Martinez1
+  - Sara Rojas Martinez
-  - Fabian Caba2
+  - Fabian Caba
-  - and Bernard Ghanem1
+  - and Bernard Ghanem
 abstract: In this report, we present our solution for the 3 rd YouTube-8M Video Understanding Challenge for a task of temporal localization of topics within a video.
 Our team achieves the 9 th place in the Public Leaderboard and the 11th